 1: Hiking with a Partner and Alerting Others to Your Plans

 Being unable to contact help can turn even a minor problem or issue into a potentially life-threatening crisis.
 Hiking with a partner, especially a more experienced one, offers greater safety and the means to more easily address any problems that may be encountered on the trail.
 Ensuring that others know of your plans and timetables is another safety measure that should not be taken lightly as hikers who have encountered a problem in the wilderness may be unable to call for assistance on their own.

 2: Plan Shorter Hikes and Get an Early Start

 Winter weather means less daylight and more abrupt darkness after sunset, a concern that novice hikers may easily overlook.
 Planning a lengthy hike that may be undertaken with ease during warmer months may find you still on the trail when darkness and temperatures begin to fall.
-Starting as early as possible, and planning hikes that are more modest in scope could make a big difference in ensuring your winter outing can be as safe and enjoyable as possible.
+A winter hiking safety tip for beginners is starting as early as possible, and planning hikes that are more modest in scope could make a big difference in ensuring your winter outing can be as safe and enjoyable as possible.

 3: Selecting Proper Clothing and Gear